 To ensure data accuracy and consistency, it is essential to implement data standardization and normalization techniques.
 This involves:

-Once the BOM structure and data are established, the next step is to conduct a thorough cost analysis to identify potential areas for cost reduction.
-There are multiple options that companies can tap on to achieve this goal.
+Once the BOM structure and data are established, the next step is to conduct a thorough BOM cost analysis to identify potential areas for cost reduction.
+There are multiple options that companies can tap into to achieve efficient and accurate BOM costing.

 Benchmarking involves comparing the cost of components or assemblies to industry standards or competitors, which can help teams identify areas where costs are higher than average and provide insights into best practices for cost reduction.